sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(borderImage).toMatch('<svg ') -->

-## Tips to avoid name clashes
+## Avoiding name clashes

-We’ve talked about how to avoid number suffixes by making names more precise.
-Let’s talk about a few other cases where we may have clashing names, and [what can we do to avoid them](https://gist.github.com/sapegin/a46ab46cdd4d6b5045027d120b9c967d).
+We’ve talked about avoiding number suffixes by making names more precise.
+Now, let’s explore a few other cases of clashing names and [how to avoid them](https://gist.github.com/sapegin/a46ab46cdd4d6b5045027d120b9c967d).

-Most often I struggle with clashing names for two reasons:
+I often struggle with name clashes for two reasons:

-1. Storing a function return value (example: `const isCrocodile = isCrocodile()`).
+1. Storing a function’s return value (example: `const isCrocodile = isCrocodile()`).
-2. Creating a React component to show an object of a certain TypeScript type (example: `const User = (props: { user: User }) => null`).
+2. Creating a React component to display an object of a certain TypeScript type (example: `const User = (props: { user: User }) => null`).

 Let’s start with function return values.
 Consider this example: